hanishkvc/prgs-docs-spreadsheetkvc/README.md

 TODO:THINK WHile saving, will have to check for and handle quotes appropriately.
 Currently only field sep handled during saving.
 Note: If loaded csv file was proper, then when user edits things, program tries to ensure that textquote is handled properly.
 And also if user changes textquote at runtime.
 So also while saving if textquote is not explicitly checked for safe use, things should be fine at one level, in most cases.

+While setting textquote using ctextquote, if the new textquote is already part of any cell text contents, then it will get replaced by the alt2inbtwquote char.
+This ensures that contents of the csv file wont get misinterpreted later.